 attribute implemented as a property.
 The current implementation of .name

-doesn’t meet the requirement of returning the name in uppercase letters.
-Here’s how you end up solving this:
+because you want the employee’s name to be in uppercase letters.
+Here’s how you may end up writing Employee

 class Person: